MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/download-get-started-mobile-app.md

 ## [New mobile UX (preview)](#tab/vNext)

-The first screen shows the list of all scheduled work orders for today for the logged in technician.
+The home screen shows today's scheduled work orders for the signed in user.

-The list can be filtered by work order status by tapping on the *pills* at the top of the booking list.
+You can filter the list by work order status at the top of the booking list.

-The list can also be sorted by various dimensions (Account, Incident type, Time, Duration) by tapping on the **Sort by** affordance on the top right of the list.
+You can also sort the list by various dimensions (Account, Incident type, Time, Duration) by selecting **Sort by** on the top right of the list.

-The menu at the bottom allows for easy access to the bookings home page (**Home**), to the [Embedded Guides feature](access-related-apps-mobile-app.md#embedded-guides-in-field-service-mobile-preview) (**Library**), and to the [app navigation menu](#navigate-the-app) (**More**).
+The menu at the bottom allows for easy access to the bookings home page (**Home**), the [embedded Guides feature](access-related-apps-mobile-app.md#embedded-guides-in-field-service-mobile-preview) (**Library**), and to the [app navigation menu](#navigate-the-app) (**More**).

-Finally the top header allows access to the app left nav (settings, feedback, change app, etc.) via the user icon, and to the global search via the search icon.
+Select the profile picture in the header to access settings, provide feedback, and change the environment.

 > [!div]
 > ![Screenshot of bookings home page, filter, sort in the Field Service Mobile app in preview](./media/mobile-newux-bookings.png)

-Each work order in the list exposes some quick actions in the contextual menu or by swiping from left to right, which allow the technician to edit the status of the booking and to launch the map application to get directions directly from the home page, without the need of opening the booking details page.
+Each work order in the list exposes some quick actions in the contextual menu or by swiping from left to right, which allows technicians to quickly update the status of the booking and to get directions directly from the home page.

 > [!div]
 > ![Screenshot of quick actions, swiping in the Field Service Mobile app home page in preview](./media/mobile-newux-swipe.png)